 Vaccine doses have increased dramatically since the time that most of today's parents were children.
-As doses have grown from 5 shots in 1962 to 24 in 1983 and 72 today, children must now get 4, 5 or even 6 shots in a single doctor's visit.
+The number of shots remained fairly steady from the 1960s to the early 1980s (the only difference was elimination of the small pox series in 1972).
+Since the mid-1980s, the number of vaccines has grown from 24 doses to 76 doses and children must now get 5, 6 or even 8 shots in a single doctor's visit.

 Check out the CDC vaccine schedule for both children and adults.
 Note that at the vulnerable age of 2 months, babies are expected to get a total of 6 shots.
 These 6 shots all contain aluminum and other ingredients that may be below the FDA toxic limit individually, but not collectively.